 ''' string - a variable length character field up to default-string-length characters. (string n) - a fixed length character field n characters long. varchar - a variable length character field up to default-string-length characters. (varchar n) - a variable length character field up to n characters in length. char - a single character field integer - signed integer at least 32-bits wide (integer n) float (float n) long-float number (number n) (number n p) tinyint - An integer column 8-bits wide. [not supported by all database backends] smallint - An integer column 16-bits wide. [not supported by all database backends] bigint - An integer column 64-bits wide. [not supported by all database backends] universal-time - an integer field sufficiently wide to store a universal-time.
 On most databases, a slot of this type assigned a SQL type of BIGINT wall-time - a slot which stores a date and time in a SQL timestamp column.
-CLSOL provides a number of time manipulation functions to support objects of type wall-time. duration - stores a duration structure.
-CLSOL provides routines for wall-time and duration processing. boolean - stores a T or NIL value. generalized-boolean - similar to a boolean in that either a T or NIL value is stored in the SQL database.
+CLSQL provides a number of time manipulation functions to support objects of type wall-time. date - a slot which stores the date (without any time of day resolution) in a column.
+CLSQL provides a number of time manipulation functions that operate on date values. duration - stores a duration structure.
+CLSQL provides routines for wall-time and duration proboolean - stores a T or NIL value. generalized-boolean - similar to a boolean in that either a T or NIL value is stored in the SQL database.
 However, any Lisp object can be stored in the Lisp object.
 A Lisp value of NIL is stored as FALSE in the database, any other Lisp value is stored as TRUE. keyword - stores a keyword symbol - stores a symbol list - stores a list by writing it to a string.
-The items in the list must be able to be readable written. vector - stores a vector similarly to list array - stores a array similarly to list : column - specifies the name of the SQL column which the slot maps onto, if : db-kind is not '''
+The items in the list must be able to be readable written. vector - stores a vector similarly to list array - stores a array similarly to list '''

-- : column specifies the name of the SQL column which the slot maps onto, if : db-kind is not : virtual, and defaults to the slot name.
+- :column specifies the name of the SQL column which the slot maps onto, if :db-kind is not :virtual, and defaults to the slot name.
 If the slot name is used for the SQL column name, any hypens in the slot name are converted to underscore characters. - :void-value specifies the value to store in the Lisp instance if the SQL value is NULL and defaults to NIL. - :db-constraints is a keyword symbol representing an SQL column constraint expression or a list of such symbols.
-The following column constraints are supported: :not-null, :primary-key, :unique, :unsigned (MySQL specific), :zerofill (MySQL specific) and :auto-increment (MySQL specific). - :db-type a string to specify the SQL column type.
-If specified, this string overrides the SQL column type as computed from the :type slot value.
+The following column constraints are supported: :not-null, :primary-key, :unique, :unsigned (MySQL specific), :zerofill (MySQL specific) and :auto-increment (MySQL specific). - : db-type a string to specify the SQL column type.
+If specified, this string overrides the SQL column type as computed from the : type slot value. - : db-reader If a string, then when reading values from the database, the string will be used for a format string, with the only value being the value from the database.
+The resulting string will be used as the slot value.
+If a function then it will take one argument, the value from the database, and return the value that should be put into the slot.
+If a symbol, then the symbol-function of the symbol will be used.